-Whilst it is encouraging that a majority of businesses surveyed have actively considered the implications of Brexit and are confident of withstanding a no deal scenario, there remains a substantial number who have either not taken action or are not confident their response is sufficient.
+Although the immediate prospect of a no deal Brexit has receded since this analysis was undertaken, it is encouraging that a majority of businesses surveyed have actively considered the implications of Brexit to the extent that they are confident of withstanding a no deal scenario.
+There remains however a substantial number who have either not taken action or are not confident their response is sufficient.
+The delay in Brexit proceedings offers further time for businesses to prepare for future scenarios, but it also increases the period of uncertainty and consequent delays to investment, which has implications for growth and productivity.